arunkd13/arunkd13.github.io/content/blog/apcnf.md

     I have been fascinated by Krishna McKenzie's technique of [sowing rice over a cover crop of mucuna](https://www.youtube.com/watch?v=y0xmEDq3NIs).
-    Mucuna forms a dense layer of vegetation which suppresses grass and other weeds and the crop grown after is able to establish quickly without much competition.
+    Mucuna forms a dense layer of vegetation which suppresses grass and other weeds and the crop grown after, is able to establish quickly without much competition.
 The effort in preparing the soil by hoeing and drilling the seeds is greatly reduced.
     We simply broadcast the seeds over the growing mucuna plants and then we enter the field to cut the vines and shake it to ensure the seeds reach the soil and lay the cut vines over it.
 There is